erinann/FAST_doc_tests/README.md

 1) A convention to standardise [metadata protocols](AcMeta) for active acoustic systems
 2) A convention for the storage of [sonar data](SONAR-netCDF4) in netCDF-4 format

-This repository also contains [help files](How_to_contribute) on how to contribute to both documents.
+This repository also contains a directory of [help files](How_to_contribute) on how to contribute to both documents.

 ## Overview